|

 Roy E. Obermiller, P.E.

-Obermiller Construction Services, Inc. He is a 1971 graduate of the University of
+Mr. Obermiller is the founder and president of REO Engineering.
+He is a 1971 graduate of the University of

 Missouri, College of Civil Engineering, and holds professional licensure in the states